 Transport Canada has conducted emissions assessments at airports since the 1970s, when concerns were first raised regarding airport source impacts on ambient air quality.
 A Review of Ambient Air Quality at Major Canadian Airports (TP 9606) outlines the results of 16 studies completed over a 15-year period.
 These studies were conducted as part of a commitment to ensure that national environmental objectives were being met.

-In 2003, the United States Federal Aviation Association and National Aeronautics and Space Administration established Partnership for AiR Transportation Noise and Emissions Reduction known as "PARTNER", a Research Centre of Excellence for aircraft noise and aviation emissions mitigation.
+In 2003, the United States Federal Aviation Association (FAA) and National Aeronautics and Space Administration established Partnership for AiR Transportation Noise and Emissions Reduction known as "PARTNER", a Research Centre of Excellence for aircraft noise and aviation emissions mitigation.
 In 2004, Transport Canada, Environmental Management, joined the Federal Aviation Association and National Aeronautics and Space Administration as a sponsor.
 The Centre is a research organization that leverages a broad range of stakeholder capabilities to foster breakthrough advances in the area of aircraft noise and emission mitigation.

 Environmental Protection manages and promotes the Commuter Options program by offering a Commuter Options Guide to small, medium or large employers anywhere within Canada.
 The guide presents practical and proven ways for employees to increase their use of commuting options, other than driving alone to work.
 The program focuses on providing information on commuter options, including active transportation, public transit, carpooling and teleworking for any workplace.